Skip to main content

 Your Detox Genes, Explained: Mold, Metals, and Why It's Different for Everyone

-"Detox" is a loaded word.
-It's been co-opted by juice cleanses and supplement marketing to the point where it's easy to dismiss.
-But your body's actual detoxification systems are real, essential, and genetically variable.
-How well you process environmental toxins like mold, heavy metals, and pollution depends in part on your DNA.
+"Detox" has been co-opted by juice cleanses and supplement marketing, but your body's actual detoxification systems are real, essential, and genetically variable.
+How well you process environmental toxins like mold, heavy metals, and pollution depends in part on your DNA, which is why the same exposure can barely register for one person and create a real burden for another.

 How detoxification actually works